DominicSimone/Pandora-Extension/README.md

 # Pandora-Extension
-Adds hotkeys to play/pause/skip songs on Pandora \n Code coming soon
+Adds hotkeys to play/pause/skip songs on Pandora